chuangcaleb/obsidian-fountain-editor/README.md

 - 🪲 **Report a bug** — but with your *specialized technical diagnosis*!
 - 🫱 **Send some advice!** Not just a first-time Obsidian plugin dev, but my first public community project.

+→ See [Contributing](/docs/advanced/contributing.md) for proper details!

 ### 🤙 Contact

 The [General - Discussions](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/general) tab is a neat place you can just tag me in, because you also invite anyone from the community to join in the conversation!
 It's also better for keeping the context scoped within this project/repo.

 If you want a more personal DM'ing (or just to send a private note of thanks!), you can reach me on Discord[#chuangcaleb](https://discordapp.com/users/199882835685801984)!
+You can also reach out by email to [balechuang@gmail.com](mailto:balechuang@gmail.com)!

 ---